What Are Red Blood Cells?

 lack of iron or vitamins in your diet.
 Some diseases of the red blood cells are inherited.
 Diseases of the red blood cells include many types of anemia.
-This is a condition in which there are too few red blood cells to carry enough oxygen throughout the body.
-People with anemia may have red blood cells that have an unusual shape or that look normal, larger than normal, or smaller than normal.
+This is a condition in which there are too few red blood cells to carry enough oxygen all over the body.
+People with anemia may have red blood cells that have an abnormal shape or that look normal, larger than normal, or smaller than normal.

-Symptoms of anemia include tiredness, rapid heart rate , pale skin, feeling cold, and, in severe cases, heart failure.
-Children who don't have enough healthy red blood red blood cells are to your daily life.
+Symptoms of anemia include tiredness, fast heart rate, pale skin, feeling cold, and, in severe cases, heart failure.
+Children who don't have enough healthy red blood cells red blood cells are to your daily life.